mysteriumnetwork/documentation/content/node-runners/troubleshooting/index.md

 If UPnP or NAT-PNP method doesn't help, you can try forwarding the port manually.
 Port forwards are set up in your router.

-For **OpenVPN** protocol, you need to forward `27005` or any other custom port.
-OpenVPN by default uses UDP/TCP port 1194, so it is common for firewalls to monitor port 1194 (and other commonly used ports), rejecting encrypted traffic that tries to use it (or them).

 **WireGuard** uses UDP to transmit the encrypted IP packets.
 The port can be freely selected from the high ports range.
 You need to configure the WireGuard service to listen on 52820:53075 range of ports (WireGuard starts at 51820/UDP).

 **Note!**